karljstn/is-ai-stealing-your-job-parcel/Architecture.md

 ### `src/classes/`

-Typescript (TS) classes.
 To be initialized from Vue components, usually at `mount()`.

 ### `src/classes/three/`

-ThreeJS code lives here.

 -   `MainScene.ts`: responsible for overall scene setup and logic.
 -   `Benchmark.ts`: stress-tests a device to obtain raw FPS data, used to configure quality settings.

 ### `src/components/`

 VueJS components, divided in four categories:

 -   **Sections** : main sub-sections of the website, each one ending with a way to progress to the next sub-section,

 ### `src/views/`